The First-Order Theory of Ground Tree Rewrite Graphs: An lower bound

-\begin{proof} The idea is to express the following: Whenever we select any of the $2^{n+1}$ marked leaves, we can execute from the resulting tree some sequence from the language $ h^{2^{n+1}-1}u^D\{\ell,r\}^{n+1}\Theta_0. $ Let us explain the intuition behind this.
+\begin{proof} The idea is to express the following: Whenever we select any of the $2^{n+1}$ marked leaves, we can execute from the resulting tree some sequence from the language

+Let us explain the intuition behind this.
 Assume we have selected exactly one of the $2^{n+1}$ marked leaves of $t$, and let $t'$ be the resulting tree.
-First, note that after executing the sequence $h^{2^{n+1}-1}$ from $t'$, we have replaced each of the marked leaves of $t'$ with the symbol $\heartsuit$, reaching some tree $t''$, say.
+First, note that after executing the sequence $h^{2^{n+1}-1}$ from $t'$, we have replaced each of the marked leaves of $t'$ with the symbol $\heartsuit$, reaching some tree $t''$.
 Second, when executing $u^D$ from $t''$ we have reached, in case $t$ contained a marked tile subtree, some tree $t'''$ that has a chain of the following form as a subtree, where $X\in\{\Z,\O\}$ and $\theta\in\Theta_0$:

 Finally, from $t'''$ we can now ``shrink'' this subtree to the tree $\theta(X_\ddagger)$ by executing some sequence from $\{\ell,r\}^{n+1}$ followed by executing $\theta$.
 Formally, we define $\marked(x)$ as follows: